upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

   The Interactive CYOA Creator's comments section.
 Go to this if you can't find help anywhere else.
 You can also go through this, see if anyone else has had your problem, and see if anyone replied with a solution.
+* [General QQ CYOA Thread's Threadmarks][qq-thread-tm] – A list of indexes that helped out this page

 <!-- URLs -->
 [cyoa-template-dl]: https://www.dropbox.com/scl/fi/cjssl5mk5h6rhr8mz7w1s/Template.json?rlkey=whf28vz69wqrt0d8jjfvitzty&dl=0